Blog

 Apps available for recording telephone meetings

-For information about the best Apps for recording telephone conversations, go to 5 free iphone Apps and/or How to record a phone call on Android.
+For information about the best Apps for recording telephone conversations, go to: meeting recorder apps 2024.

 If you’re going to record using an App, do a ‘test run’ first to make sure the recorded audio quality is good, and to make sure you are able to save, copy or import your audio files from the App.
 You need recordings that are independent files that can be emailed or sent to a transcriptionist or you won’t be able to obtain a transcript of the recording.

-Recording a telephone meeting manually (without a recording App)
+Recording a telephone meeting onto a separate recorder

-If you don’t want to use an App, you can use the older-fashioned method of recording a telephone conversation by placing a digital audio recorder next to the speaker-phone and pressing the ‘record’ button.
+If you don’t want to or can’t use an App, you can use the older-fashioned method of recording a telephone conversation by placing a digital audio recorder next to the speaker-phone and pressing the ‘record’ button.
+Note: the audio quality may not be as good as the above method.

 This is how to do it: